jgpws/the-m-x/readme.txt

 == Description ==

 The M.X. stands for The Modern Experience.
 Give your content a trendy new style with Google's Material Design.
 The M.X. comes out of the box supporting many standard WordPress features, such as the Custom Header (renamed Hero Image), Custom Menus, full sized Featured Images and most of the Post Formats.
 Don't like a sidebar on every page?
-The sidebar slides in on click when needed and out of view when not.
-In addition, The M.X. has support for Gutenberg, with full width post images and editor color palette.
+The default sidebar slides in on click when needed and out of view when not.
+In addition, The M.X. has support for the Block Editor, with full width post images, editor color palette and gradients.

 == Frequently Asked Questions ==